-EMG and senior members of management sponsor numerous charitable causes.
+EMG and senior members of management contribute to numerous charitable causes.
 EMG also supports employee charitable contributions with a matching gift program, hosting food drives, and other community events.
+In addition, Longbridge provides donations to a number of charitable causes.